open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 A Metric contains many Metric points which are the number of unique combinations of key/values recorded by an instrument.
-To protect the SDK from unbounded memory usage, there is a default limit of 2000 metric points per metric which will be maintained at any given time.
+To protect the SDK from unbounded memory usage, there is a default limit of 2000 metric points per metric which will be maintained by the SDK.
 Once the limit is hit, any new key/value combination for a metric will be ignored.
 The SDK chooses the key/value combinations in the order in which they are emitted.